mmjulkowska/MVApp/README.md

 To upload your data, navigate to the "Upload your data" tab in the uppermost panel.
 Click on the "Browse" button and locate your .csv data file:
 ![mvapp_data_upload1](https://user-images.githubusercontent.com/14832460/32609364-8044b6ce-c570-11e7-9002-dd9f21a700cf.png)

-Select the columns pertaining to Genotype, Independent Variables, Dependent Variables and, optionally, Continuous Independent Variables and Sample IDs:
+Select the columns pertaining to Genotype, Independent Variables, Dependent Variables and, optionally, continuous Independent Variables and Sample IDs:
 ![mvapp_data_upload2](https://user-images.githubusercontent.com/14832460/32609363-801c9950-c570-11e7-809b-d9922fb9a606.png)

 Finally, click on the "Lock in raw dataset" button to finalise data upload with selected columns and annotations (unselected columns from the original dataset will be dropped at this point).
 View the newly uploaded dataset in sub-tab "New Data":